Frequently Asked Questions

 I’m interested in future workshops.
 Can you let me know when you’re offering a class for my specific condition?

 I’d be happy to!
-Please fill out the form on the bottom of this page and you’ll receive an email next time I have a class in your area of interest.
+Please fill out the form below and you’ll receive an updates about my offerings and promotions.